tranquildata/fhir/README.md

 				Request-specific MongoDB database name has to end with this (optional, e.g. '_fhir') -enableMultiDB
 				Allow request to specify a specific Mongo database instead of the default, e.g. http://fhir-server/db/test4_fhir/Patient?name=alex
-		-mongodbURI string
+		-disableSearchTotals
+				Don't query for all results of a search to return Bundle.total, only do paging -mongodbURI string
 				MongoDB connection URI - a replica set is required for transactions support (default "mongodb://mongo:27017/?replicaSet=rs0")
 		-port int